Continued from Part 1, found here.

 I have to have protected sex with my husband and I’m being even more cautious with my children until we know for sure I haven’t contracted anything from this person who I’ve still never met.

 I googled and came across the First Coast Doulas website along with others.
-I contacted three companies, but Liz was the only one who got back in touch with me.
-I had read a few of their blogs and felt comfortable having a conversation by phone that led to an in person meeting where Liz let me share without judgment.
+I contacted three companies, but Elizabeth was the only one who got back in touch with me.
+I had read a few of their blogs and felt comfortable having a conversation by phone that led to an in person meeting where Elizabeth let me share without judgment.

-Liz also helped me understand that while there are things people can do to be safer, that this was in no way my own fault.
-She couldn’t give me definite answers about what took place with my placenta, noone could do that, but she offered insight about what may have happened, and listened to me.
+Elizabeth also helped me understand that while there are things people can do to be safer, that this was in no way my own fault.
+She couldn’t give me definite answers about what took place with my placenta, no one could do that, but she offered insight about what may have happened, and listened to me.
 I am currently seeing a therapist who is helping work through this and other issues and things are getting better each day.

 To my knowledge this person is still making placenta capsules in her home kitchen.
-There is no record of her “business” ever being registered with the state, and she is still receiving referrals from the OB.
+There is no record of her “business” ever being registered with the state (we checked), and she is still receiving referrals from the OB.
 She still has not returned my calls or emails.

 I wonder if she told the other person about the unacceptable mix up.
 Her actions tell me that although she told me about the mix up, she still isn’t providing this service safely.
 According to her website she is still “picking up” placentas.

-I never thought I would say this, but if we decide to have another baby and I try to do this again I’d most definitely hire Liz with First Coast Doulas to handle this delicate process for me.
+I never thought I would say this, but if we decide to have another baby and if I try to do this again I’d most definitely hire Elizabeth to handle this delicate process for me.
 She’s taught what I need to know to be safer, has listened without judgement, and it’s easy to see that she is the best at what she does.

 - Always ask about their certifications and training.
 Don’t be afraid to check in with their certifying body to be sure the information they’ve given you is true.